KawtharE/AddToMyCard/README.md

       })();

-*var app = app || {}*: test if the app have already been created otherwise it take a value {}.
+**var app = app || {}**: test if the app have already been created otherwise it take a value {}.
-*IIFE*: Immediate Invoked Function Expression, where code goes.
+**IIFE**: Immediate Invoked Function Expression, where code goes.

-The first thing we need to develop is our Model, in our case it is a book with the following properties:
+The first thing we need to develop is our Model, in our case it is a book Model with the following properties:

 	app.Item = Backbone.Model.extend({
 		default:{